mrFavoslav/KeyDrop-Giveaway-Bot/README.md

    ![Tampermonkey Image 7](https://api.favoslav.cz/v1/assets/keydropbot/monkey/7.png)

 9. Then go to KeyDrop, click on the extension, and you should see the script.
-Activate it.
+Activate it and refresh your page with F5.

 ### For the App